|

 after using methamphetamine.
 Extensive dental caries are present

-which will require extraction of all the patient's teeth.
+which will require extraction of all of the patient's teeth.

 |